DjoykeAbyah/42_GET_NEXT_LINE/README.md

 - It should return the line that was read.
 - If there is nothing else to read or an error occurs, the function should return `NULL`.
 - The returned line should include the terminating `\n` character, except when the end of the file is reached and does not end with a `\n` character.
-- Ensure that your function works correctly when reading from both files and standard input.
+- Work correctly when reading from both files and standard input.

-Understanding static variables would be a good starting point.
+Understanding static variables was a goof starting point.
 Global variables are not allowed.

 ## Bonus Part 💯